-This easy crunchy and satisfying wrap recipe features shredded OR chopped chicken, an easy curry sauce, coleslaw mix (which will save you a ton of time on chopping), carrots and tortillas of your choice.
+This easy crunchy and satisfying wrap recipe features shredded OR chopped chicken, an easy curry sauce, coleslaw mix (which will save you a ton of time on chopping), carrots, and the tortilla of your choice.

 The sauce is made with coconut milk, curry paste, curry powder and soy sauce.
 Curry paste is ideal for this, but you can get by with just curry powder.